 Solution: If the microprocessor overheats, the computer automatically enters sleep mode to allow the computer to cool and to protect the microprocessor and other internal components.
 Check the settings for sleep mode.

-Problem: The computer enters sleep mode (the system-status indicator blinks slowly immediately after the power-on self-test.
+• Problem: The computer enters sleep mode immediately after the power-on self-test.